johnellis30/astro-daggerheart-campaign/AI_AGENT.md

 ## How It Works

-1. **Knowledge Base**: Loads all your synced markdown files and categorizes them
+1. **Knowledge Base**: Loads all your organized markdown files from the new type-based directories (`src/content/characters/`, `src/content/locations/`, `src/content/adventures/`, etc.) and categorizes them automatically
 2. **Context Matching**: Finds relevant existing content based on your prompt
 3. **AI Generation**: Uses GPT-4 with campaign context to create consistent content
 4. **Smart Formatting**: Outputs properly formatted markdown with frontmatter